-The largest and most diverse team at Altus Air Force Base comprised of more than 1,173 military and civilian personnel across six Squadrons.
-Our six units embody the “Sleeves Up…Hands Dirty” motto and provide mission support for our nation's air mobility training mission and decisive combat capabilities.
-The Group supports the installation’s C-17, KC-135 and KC-46 aircraft operational and training missions as well as base wide infrastructure support activities to include communications, civil engineering, law enforcement, force/fire protection, contracting, disaster response, environmental services, lodging, transportation, recreation, supply, education, mobility, food service as well as family and personnel support.
+The 97th Mission Support Group is the largest and most diverse team at Altus Air Force Base comprised of more than 1,007 military and civilian personnel across six squadrons.
+Our six units embody the "Mission Support...Combat Ready!” motto and provide mission support for our nation's air mobility training mission and decisive combat capabilities.
+The Group supports the installation’s C-17 Globemaster III, KC-135 Stratotanker, and KC-46 Pegasus aircraft operational and training missions as well as base wide infrastructure support activities to include communications, civil engineering, law enforcement, force/fire protection, contracting, disaster response, environmental services, lodging, transportation, recreation, supply, education, mobility, food service as well as family and personnel support.

 97th Force Support Squadron